-Welcome to our Annual Report.
 I am pleased to report that our Pension Fund has continued to thrive.
-At the end of March 2017 our net assets were £945m, which was 21% higher than our value of £779m, a year ago, and the highest we have ever been.
-This is particularly encouraging given the turbulent financial period we have just been through, which saw the BREXIT vote in the UK, and the election of a new President in the Unites States .Both events contributed to volatility on the world markets.
+At the end of March 2018 our net assets were £960m, having gone over £1bn at the end of 2017.
+This is particularly encouraging given the turbulent financial period we are going through, with continuing volatility on the world markets.